How to write a CV

 Education background

-You should list all schools, colleges and specialist courses attended, along with the relevant dates and grades.
-If you leave the grades off, the worst is usually assumed and potential employers will think that you are trying to hide something.
+You should list all schools, colleges, universities and specialist courses attended.
+Keep in mind, you’ll also have to add the relevant dates and grades.
+If you leave the grades off, employers may think that you’re trying to hide something.
+Although, it’s important to note that if you attended further education, employers are far less likely to be interested in your GCSE results.

 Interests and achievements

-This is where you can list any non-employment interests, which is the bit that makes you sound more human.
-Provide details on any hobbies or volunteering work you’ve been involved in.
-If you’ve been abroad for more than a simple beach holiday, it’s worth listing where you’ve been.
+This is where you can list any non-employment hobbies and interests, a.k.a the bit that makes you sound more human.
+Here you should give details on any hobbies or volunteering work that you’ve been involved in.
+And if you’ve been abroad for more than a family holiday or friends trip, it’s defo worth listing where you’ve been.

 Next Steps